anil-meanstack/angular/README.md

  {{name}}

  ```
-# Add with nevigation with routing
+# Add nevigation with routing
 ```
  <a routerLink="/contect" routerLinkActive="active">Contect</a>
  ```